zkniebel/SitecoreDXG-Docs/how-to/creating-a-custom-completion-handler.md

 In order to add a custom completion handler to the SitecoreDXG Generation Service, you need to perform the following steps:

 1. Navigate to the `[SitecoreDXG-Installation-Root]/completion\_handlers` folder and copy in your custom completion handler file.
 SitecoreDXG will dynamically load all files in this folder as completion handlers.
-Note that it is recommended that you add your completion handler file into a sub-directory of the `./completion\_handlers` folder, e.g. `./completion\_handlers/Custom`, for better organization. **IMPORTANT:** the location that you choose for storing the completion handler file will directly affect the path of the `logging` module and any other modules that you use from SitecoreDXG.
-In the above example, the completion handler is assumed to be in a sub-directory, one level deep, ergo the path of the module that is required is `../../logging.js`.
+Note that it is recommended that you add your completion handler file into a sub-directory of the `./completion\_handlers` folder, e.g. `./completion\_handlers/Custom`, for better organization.
 2. \(Optional\) If you want your completion handler to run by default, then open the `[SitecoreDXG-Installation-Root]/settings.js` file and in the `configuration` object update the value of the `DefaultCompletionHandlers` property to the ID of your custom completion handler.
 This will tell SitecoreDXG that your custom completion handler should be registered and used after all successful generations unless a list of handlers to use is explicitly specified.

-## Limitations of Completion Handlers

-At present, completion handlers are limited in that they cannot be passed custom parameters and are only passed the output path from the generation.
-This is something that is planned to change prior to initial release.
-If you are working on a custom completion handler and are looking to pass it custom parameters, please reach out to me via Sitecore Slack \(@zachary\_kniebel\) if you have any issues, questions or want to ensure that your implementation will not introduce breaking changes with the initial release version once made available.